On this Day, in 1939: Leó Szilárd and Albert Einstein urged the US to develop the Bomb - Kafkadesk

-On August 2, 1939, Hungarian physicist Leó Szilárd and Albert Einstein sent a letter to U.S. President Franklin D. Roosevelt urging him to develop the nuclear bomb, which eventually resulted in creation of the Manhattan Project.
+On August 2, 1939, Hungarian physicist Leó Szilárd and Albert Einstein sent a letter to U.S. President Franklin D. Roosevelt urging him to develop the nuclear bomb, which eventually resulted in the creation of the Manhattan Project.

-After World War I ended, Budapest-born Szilárd left Hungary to study in Berlin, where he became close friends with German-born theoretical physicist Albert Einstein and worked on the development of the Einstein refrigerator.
+After World War I ended, Budapest-born Leó Szilárd left Hungary to study in Berlin, where he became close friends with German-born theoretical physicist Albert Einstein and worked on the development of the Einstein refrigerator.
 But when Adolf Hitler rose to power in 1933, Szilárd moved to England, where he first hypothesized the concept of a neutron-based chain reaction.

 Conceptualizing the nuclear chain reaction

-Szilárd realized that if a nuclear reaction produced neutrons, which then caused further similar nuclear reactions, the process might be a self-perpetuating nuclear chain reaction, spontaneously producing power without the need for an accelerator.
+Leó Szilárd realized that if a nuclear reaction produced neutrons, which then caused further similar nuclear reactions, the process might be a self-perpetuating nuclear chain reaction, spontaneously producing power without the need for an accelerator.
 He filed a patent for his idea of a nuclear fission reactor the following year.

 Believing that another war in Europe was inevitable and imminent, Szilárd decided to emigrate to the United States in July 1938.
 Over the next few months he moved from place to place, notably conducting research at the University of Illinois, the University of Chicago and the University of Michigan, attempting to create a nuclear chain reaction, in vain.